stillonearth/CheckersOnBevy/README.md

 As of 02/10/2022 training results are unsatisfactory.
 Further training for at least 5000eps is required to evaluate method feasibility.
 One of concerns that it may require sufficient amount of training (> 1 week of real machine time).

+**UPD April 2022**: 1 month of month of training on GPU didn't produce good results.

 #### Go

 Previous work [2] with some fixes with  network architecture changes [5]: https://github.com/stillonearth/CheckersOnBevy/blob/master/checkers-ai/python/MTSC-Go.ipynb

-#### Checkers Ugolki
+#### Checkers

-Python Jupyter Notebook with training details: https://github.com/stillonearth/CheckersOnBevy/blob/master/checkers-ai/python/MTSC-Ugolki.ipynb
+Python Jupyter Notebook with training details: https://github.com/stillonearth/CheckersOnBevy/blob/master/checkers-ai/python/MTSC-Checkers.ipynb

 ### Rust, Bevy and Torch